Aedez/ecommerceproject/README.md

 # 🛒 Ecommerce Database Management System (DMS)

-A cloud-native ecommerce backend database system, designed for scalability, high availability, and production-ready deployment on AWS using Infrastructure as Code (IaC).
+A basic cloud-native ecommerce backend database system, designed for scalability, high availability, and production-ready deployment on AWS using Infrastructure as Code (IaC).

 ## 📌 Project Goals